wlcm-tech/keycloak-theme-development/README.md

 Access the Administration Console via `http://localhost:8080/`

+You can also use the provided scripts to stop and start the container.

 ### (optional) Extract themes

 This step is optional, although I strongly suggest extracting the themes from the container.